• States

 Isle Royale National Park, Michigan

 Isle Royale National Park is one of the most amazing national parks in the Midwest.
-This hidden gem is actually an island in Lake Superior!
+This hidden gem is an island in Lake Superior!

-And to make this little island even better, there are no permanent residents on the island, which means the natural landscape has been preserved.
+And to make this little island even better, there are no permanent residents which means the natural landscape has been preserved.

 Theodore Roosevelt National Park, North Dakota

 Theodore Roosevelt National Park is the highlight of the little town of Medora, North Dakota.
+If you want wildlife and wide-open space without the crowds, this is a great choice.
+It has a quieter, more rugged feel than most Midwest parks.

-As a matter of fact, this national park is home to the annual three-day Dakota Nights Astronomy Festival.
+This national park is home to the annual three-day Dakota Nights Astronomy Festival.

 Wind Cave National Park, South Dakota

-The primary reason for the popularity of the Wind Cave is the unique wind phenomenon that occurs.
 Depending on the atmospheric pressure ratio between the outside and the inside of the cave, the cave can either blow out strong gusts of air or pull strong gusts of air in.

 In addition, the Wind Cave is also home to several underground lakes and ubiquitous calcite formations called boxwork.

-In order to see the Wind Cave, you must take a tour.
+To see the Wind Cave, you must take a tour.

 Other than paying a visit to the cave, you can also keep an eye out for wildlife, tackle one of the many hiking trails, or become a Wind Cave Junior Ranger.